sarkershantonu/sarkershantonu.github.io/_posts/2021/2021-02-16-set-utc-time-windows.md

 comments: true
 ---

+As developer or tester I needed to dual boot my Laptop/PC to change to linux from windows (or vice versa).
+This seems easy if you can do clean installation but there are small things we need to care about.

+One of that is Time.
+Usually when you reboot to change windows to linux or linux to windows, you will see your time hase changed.
 - Open Regedit
 - Goto ```Computer\HKEY_LOCAL_MACHINE\SYSTEM\ControlSet001\Control\TimeZoneInformation```
 - Right click on Blank Space and select "New > " & select ```DWORD(32)Value```